Indian locomotive class WAP-3: History

-The history of WAP-3 begins in the early 1980 with the WAP-1 class.
-The WAP-1 was the first attempt to create a dedicated High-speed electric passenger locomotive.
-They were first used on the Howrah Rajdhani Express.
-But Indian railways were not satisfied with the performance of the WAP-1 as they could haul around 19 coaches at a max speed of 120 km/h.
+The history of the WAP-3 begins in the early 1980s with the WAP-1 class.
+The WAP-1 was the first attempt to create a dedicated high-speed electric passenger locomotive.
+They were first used on the Howrah Rajdhani Express, but Indian Railways was not satisfied with the performance of the WAP-1, as they could haul around 19 coaches at a max speed of 120 km/h.
 So Indian Railways decided to procure a faster version of the WAP-1.

 The WAP-3 was ordered from CLW to the design of RDSO.
 The Flexicoil cast steel bogies of the WAP-1 was replaced by Flexicoil Mark II versions.
 This increased max speed to 140 km/h.
 Five prototype locomotives of this type were made from existing WAP-1 units.
-The first prototype WAP-1 numbered '22005 jawahar' was put into service in 1988.
-Initially these locomotives were classified as WAP-1 FM II with FM II standing for " Flexicoil Mark II " and were certified to run at 130 km/h between Jhansi and lalitpur section.
+The first prototype WAP-1 numbered '22005 Jawahar' was put into service in 1988.
+Initially these locomotives were classified as WAP-1 FM II, with FM II standing for " Flexicoil Mark II " and were certified to run at 130 km/h between Jhansi and lalitpur section.
 Later Flexicoil Mark 4 bogies were provided for Subsequent WAP-3 which increased max speed to 160 km/h.

-They were first used on the Taj Express and then various shatabdi express.
-The Bhopal shatabdi used to run with WAP-3 for some time.
+They were first used on the Taj Express and then the Shatabdi express.
+The Bhopal Shatabdi used to run with WAP-3 for some time.
 But as trains got longer the WAP-3 struggled to perform and required banking locomotives on moderately graded sections, and so did not meet their design goals these were reverted to WAP-1 class again.

 The WAP-3 and WAP-1 provided the basis for the WAP-4 class.